dennisgsmith/devcontainer-debugger/README.md

 ### Install debug tools on the server(s)

-In order to override the entrpoint and command supplied to each docker service, we can use a [docker-compose.debug.yml](./docker-compose.debug.yml) override file to specify this configuration.
+In order to override the entrypoint and command supplied to each docker service, we can use a [docker-compose.debug.yml](./docker-compose.debug.yml) override file to specify this configuration.
 Note that we're:
 - Specifying a build step to stop at for the Go service with `target: builder`.
 In [go_example/Dockerfile](./go_example/Dockerfile) we use [multi-stage builds](https://docs.docker.com/build/building/multi-stage/#stop-at-a-specific-build-stage) to stop at a target layer and specify an entrypoint and command.
 - Supplying a build argument to the Python example with `BUILD_ENV=debug`.
 In [python_example/Dockerfile](./python_example/Dockerfile) we conditionally install a debugger based on a build argument passed to the layer.
 The concept is similar to Go in the docker-compose.debug.yml override, just calling [debugpy](https://github.com/microsoft/debugpy/wiki/Command-Line-Reference) instead of Delve.
 - Mounting each service's directory as a volume so changes in the code are synced with the containers.